CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-3.md

      >**Note:** It may take 2-3 minutes to build the Docker container.

-1. Enter the following command at the Terminal window prompt and then press the **Enter Key**.
+1. Enter the following command at the Terminal window prompt and then press **Enter**.
 This command signs you into the ACR instance.

    ```
    az acr login --name "$ACR_NAME"